 4) Wait for the response

-Upon receipt of the letter, the developer must respond to the letter within seven business days.
-That’s the rule of thumb.
+Upon receipt of the letter, the developer must respond to the message within seven business days.
+That’s a rule of thumb.
 Of course, we don’t want the problem to escalate.
 However, if the developer is unresponsive after that period, you can further file a complaint to the HLURB (Housing and Land Use Regulatory Board).
 Attach the letter of complaint you sent the developer with the written complaint.

 If the developer is a member of the Chamber of Real Estate and Builders’ Association Inc., you can also send a copy of the written complaint to the association.
 Developers have written contracts and commitments to the unit owners most specifically.
 The association acts as a ‘witness’ and thus may act based on the violation(s) of the contract.

 By this time, the developer should have acted upon your complaint.
 If there are no actions whatsoever on the part of the developer, you may consider sending media organizations your complaint.
 Make the public aware of the situation, so that they won’t subject themselves in the same situation.
-If they already are, you may help them in educating them what to do with their own complaints.
+If they already are, you may help them in educating them what to do with their complaints.